 Another key point is that if you are bidding on behalf of an overseas company, it’s important to present a local front.
 You need to show a commitment to New Zealand including the economy and often the environment.
 For government contracts especially, a sound policy for employing locals and investing in communities is critical.
-Many questions in New Zealand tenders will enquire if the tenderer’s resources such as manpower and ‘content’ was sourced locally or from overseas.
+Many questions in New Zealand tenders will enquire if the tenderer’s resources such as manpower and ‘content’ were sourced locally or from overseas.
 In these cases, it is not just enough for the tenderer to be a local but to operate their business in a manner that supports their fellow businesses (large or small) through procurement locally.
 In addition, many tenders (New Zealand government, especially) will ask for how the tenderer contributes not only their required services as expected by the contract but in other more voluntary ways for the community.

 We always encourage our clients to spearhead or commit themselves to charitable causes and other initiatives that demonstrate a local connection greater than just a source of business.
-These activities are looked upon favourably and are specifically asked as a means to distinguish our client from the competition in a compelling manner.
+These activities are looked upon favorably and are specifically asked as a means to distinguish our clients from the competition in a compelling manner.
 Our clients need to communicate their track record and provide personal insights into their personnel.
 Talk about how you can be trusted, understand the way things work, and are comfortable in adhering to local rules and regulations.

 Prepare for your next tender

 The tendering process starts well-before the tender or RFP is released.
 Some techniques we recommend and are able to guide you through in order to ensure you prepare for your next tender include:

 - Establishing pre-tender relationships and contacts